 New Commercial Holidays

 Almost half of Cyber Monday sales come from smartphones and tablets, so merchants are developing other high-volume spending occasions.
-They’re supplementing traditional celebrations and shopping seasons by inviting consumers to observe additional periods offering special promotional pricing.
+They’re supplementing traditional celebrations and shopping seasons by inviting consumers to observe additional periods and offering special promotional pricing.
 These exclusive events attract new customers while engaging existing ones to boost repeat expenditures for long-term loyalty.

 Wearable Devices